 AERM 1240 Aircraft Propellers (1-4-2) Fundamentals of propeller design, function, and construction.
 Skill development in inspection, servicing, and repair of fixed-pitch, constant-speed, and feathering propellers and governing systems.
 Instruction in removal, balancing, and installation of propellers and fundamentals of safety are also addressed.
+Prerequisite: AERM 1109 or AERM 1315

-AERM 1241 Wood, Fabric, & Finishes (1-3-2) A course in the use and care of various covering materials, finishes, and wood structures including approved methods and procedures.
+AERM 1241 Wood, Fabric, and Finishes (1-3-2) A course in the use and care of various covering materials, finishes, and wood structures including approved methods and procedures.
 Safety also addressed.

-AERM 1243 Instrms & Nav/Comm (1-2-2) A study of aircraft instruments and electronic flight instrument systems including testing and installing instruments; inspecting, checking, and troubleshooting navigation and communication systems; and inspecting and repairing antennas and electronic equipment installations.
+AERM 1243 Instruments and Navigation/Communication (1-2-2) A study of aircraft instruments and electronic flight instrument systems including testing and installing instruments; inspecting, checking, and troubleshooting navigation and communication systems; and inspecting and repairing antennas and electronic equipment installations.
+Prerequisite: AERM 1314

 AERM 1247 Airframe Auxiliary Systems (1-4-2) A comprehensive study of airframe auxiliary systems including cabin atmospheric control systems, ice and rain control systems for aircraft and engines, and fire detection and protection systems.
 Fundamentals of safety procedures also addressed.
+Prerequisite: AERM 1109 or AERM 1315

 AERM 1253 Aircraft Welding (1-2-2) Skill development in repair procedures for steel, magnesium, brass, and aluminum materials.
 Includes the selection and application of appropriate methods of welding, brazing, and soldering.
 Fundamentals of safety procedures also addressed.
+Prerequisite: AERM 1203